KanakDharamthok/Alert_Sakha/README.md

 **When Every Second Matters**

-AlertSakha is a high-performance, real-time emergency management platform designed to digitize and streamline crisis response in hospitality venues such as hotels, resorts, and large-scale hospitality businesses.

 - Live Prototype Link: https://alertsakha.lovable.app

 ---

 ## 🚀 Project Overview

-AlertSakha connects distressed guests, on-site staff, and emergency services through a single unified system, ensuring transparency, efficiency, and real-time coordination during unpredictable crises.
+AlertSakha is a real-time emergency response platform designed for hospitality environments such as hotels and resorts.
+It enables fast and coordinated action between guests, staff, and administrators through a unified digital system.

+The prototype is built using Lovable with integrated cloud backend and AI capabilities powered by Google Gemini.

 ---